Racopokemon/ImageSort/README.md

   * (Move to /raw)
   * and move to system trash!
 * **Its annoying, but please make something like typing inside the listView already sorting / filtering the folders!**
+  * Typing keys will select the first element starting with this letter in the list!
 * Quick n dirty 'history' that can be acessed with the mouse key and alt down.
 For every folder jumped in, overwrite.
 For every error (where does it even occur) update the history.
 * ***Ctrl+V does not work if the text field is focused in the gallery***
   * check if clipboard is non-text. then consume, otherwise let it happen
-* **Move the destination folder option to the confirmation dialog**
+* ***Move the destination folder option to the confirmation dialog***
   * Remove the option where to place the delete-folder, I used it 0 times
-  * Add the option to replace all move operations with copy operations (context sensitive, make a BUTTON for it)
-* Typing keys will select the first element starting with this letter in the list!
 * ***Bug right now: When the browser window automatically appears, the selected folder is never inserted into the text field or the prefs - what is going wrong here?***
 * ***Bug right now: Type D: into the search bar in the Launcher - youll end inside our current working directory, what is going on here??***
 * ***There are micro-lags when just -clicking- a folder with a lot of tiles.
 What is this supposed to be?***
 * ***The one dir up button does not work if it starts in E:/, but in the meantime E is ejected***
 * ~~Bug right now: on my desktop there is a folder where a set of broken images at some point disable the arrow key input etc~~ (didnt null check exception message, fixed now)
 * Option to also cycle all subfolders!

 ## Gallery
 * ~~Make F5 also reload all images!
 Otherwise there is no chance to update images themselves, if they have been updated~~